Smoking in Japan: History

 Until 1985, the tobacco industry was a government-run monopoly; the government of Japan is still involved in the industry through the Ministry of Finance, which after a sell-off in March 2013, owns one-third of Japan Tobacco's outstanding stock, and the Ministry of Health, Labour and Welfare, which is active in public health and other tobacco control policymaking.

 The Ministry of Finance as well as many MPs of the Diet of Japan have interests in the tobacco industry and thus tobacco control legislation is lenient, according to the anti-smoking lobby.

 Smoking age

 The smoking age in Japan has been 20 since 1876.

 Pricing

 The price of a particular brand of cigarettes in Japan is set by manufacturers and approved by the Ministry of Finance.
 A particular brand of cigarettes costs the same across all vendors.
 As of August 2020, the price of a typical pack of cigarettes ranges from ¥400 to ¥530.
 A proposed tobacco tax hike in October 2020 will increase the price range to ¥450 to ¥570 for typical brands.

+Heated tobacco products

+Heated tobacco products became established in Japan after IQOS was introduced in Nagoya in 2014 and expanded nationally in 2015, followed by other heated tobacco brands from British American Tobacco in 2016 and Japan Tobacco in 2017.

+Japan's regulatory model permits the sale and promotion of heated tobacco products while nicotine-containing electronic cigarettes are not legally sold domestically, contributing to a tobacco-product market that differs from those of many other countries.

+A Tobacco Control study using sales data through 2023 reported that per-capita and total cigarette sales in Japan declined by 52.6% and 52.7%, respectively, between 2011 and 2023.

+A scoping review of studies published in English through December 31, 2024, concluded that HTP use likely contributed to declines in cigarette use in Japan from 2015 to 2018, while finding that evidence after 2018 remained incomplete and did not support definitive causal conclusions.

+The same review said that claims about HTPs acting as a gateway to cigarette smoking in Japan were unclear because available evidence indicated that HTPs were mainly used by current or former smokers, with minimal uptake among people who had never smoked.

+A 2025 BMJ Open study of a 2019 door-to-door survey of people aged 18-24 found weighted current-use prevalence of 10.1% for cigarettes, 5.1% for HTPs and 1.8% for e-cigarettes, with 68.2% of current HTP users also using cigarettes.